pantarei/bootstrap-bundle/README.md

 	Hello world!!

-Finally, you can check the path at ../app_dev.php/index.
+Finally, you can check the path ../app_dev.php/index.

 Good luck!
 --------